lightningnetwork/lnd/docs/MAKEFILE.md

 `flakehunter`
 -------------
-Runs the itegration test suite endlessly until a failure is detected.
+Runs the integration test suite endlessly until a failure is detected.

 Arguments:
 - `icase=<itestcase>`